 Alameda CTC and the Citizens Watchdog Committee invite your participation to plan, fund and deliver transportation projects and programs that enhance mobility throughout Alameda County.
-Join one of Alameda CTC's community advisory committees - in addition to the CWC, the public serves on the Bicycle and Pedestrian Advisory Committee and the Paratransit Advisory and Planning Committee or feel free to participate in and attend public meetings.
+Join one of Alameda CTC's community advisory committees or feel free to attend and participate in the meetings.
+In addition to the CWC, the public serves on the Bicycle and Pedestrian Advisory Committee and the Paratransit Advisory and Planning Committee.
 Visit www.
 AlamedaCTC.org to learn more about opportunities to get involved.